UHMyafeiwang/UHMyafeiwang.github.io/essays/Reflect on Coding Standards.md

 ## Introduction

 In an ever-evolving software development environment, where innovation and efficiency are critical, coding standards play a critical role that is often overlooked.
-Using ESLint and IntelliJ, I believe that coding standards are often misunderstood and underestimated in the world of software development.
-While some may think they are just trivial things like indentation style or brace placement, I firmly believe that coding standards are the cornerstone of software engineering quality.
-I hope my article can make more people pay attention to the importance of coding standards and their role in learning programming languages.
+Through working with ESLint and IntelliJ, I firmly believe that coding standards are often misunderstood and undervalued in the world of software development.
+While some may consider them trivial things like indentation style or brace placement, I firmly believe that coding standards are the cornerstone of software engineering quality.
+My purpose in writing this article is to shed light on the importance of coding standards and their crucial role in the process of learning a programming language.

 ## Coding Standards

-Asking questions the smart way is an art that can greatly enhance the quality of the answers you receive and the overall experience of both the inquirer and the respondent.
-To ask a question smartly means to be prepared, clear, and respectful.
-First and foremost, it's crucial to do your homework.
-Before posting a question in an online forum or community, invest time in researching the issue independently.
-Consult relevant documentation, manuals, questions, or search engines to see if your question has already been addressed.
-This not only demonstrates your commitment to solving the problem but also respects the time and expertise of those who may potentially assist you.

-When you do pose a question, ensure it is well-formed.
-This involves providing context, details, and a clear problem statement.
-Be specific about what you are trying to achieve, the steps you have taken, and the roadblocks you've encountered.
-A good question should stand alone, meaning that someone unfamiliar with your problem can understand it without requiring additional information.
-This not only expedites the response process but also increases the likelihood of receiving relevant and accurate answers.

-Additionally, maintain a courteous and respectful tone.
-Show appreciation for the time and effort that others are investing in helping you.
-Simple phrases like "Please" and "Thank you for your attention" can go a long way in fostering a positive atmosphere within the online community.
-Furthermore, after receiving assistance, it's considered good practice to follow up and share the outcome of the problem's resolution.
-This not only shows gratitude but also contributes to the collective knowledge base, helping future users with similar issues.
+At its core, coding standards consist of a comprehensive set of guidelines and rules that govern the process of writing, formatting, and organizing code.
+These standards cover a wide range of aspects, from naming conventions for variables and functions to the precise layout of code blocks and the inclusion of meaningful documentation.
+Although coding standards may seem like a minor detail, they serve several important purposes:

 1. Consistency:
-  Consistent code is easier to read and maintain, making collaboration between developers more efficient.
-When everyone follows the same set of standards, code reviews go more smoothly and debugging becomes less error-prone.
-At the same time, consistent formatting and organization make the code easier to understand, especially for beginners.
-As a result, developers can more effectively study existing code bases and learn from the work of others.
+     Consistent code is not only easier to read and maintain, but it also enhances collaboration between developers.
+When everyone adheres to the same set of standards, code reviews go more smoothly and debugging becomes less error-prone.
+At the same time, the unified format and organization make the code more accessible, especially for beginners.
+As a result, developers can more efficiently explore existing code bases and gain insights from the work of their peers.

 2. Readability:
-Well-defined coding standards serve as a common language within the software development community.
-They enhance the readability of your code so that even developers who don't write the code can understand it.
-This property proves to be invaluable in long-term software maintenance and knowledge transfer scenarios.
-In an industry where software often undergoes long periods of change, code that adheres to coding standards remains understandable and adaptable.
+     Well-defined coding standards establish a common language within the software development community.
+They improve the readability of code to a level that even developers who don't write code can understand it.
+This attribute proves to be invaluable in long-term software maintenance and knowledge transfer scenarios.
+In an industry that is constantly changing, coding standards-compliant code remains understandable and adaptable.

 3. Reduce errors:
-Coding standards can serve as proactive guardians against coding errors.
-For example, consistent indentation practices help prevent subtle errors related to scope and logic that can easily go unnoticed in code that lacks uniformity.
-Coding standards make a significant contribution to the reliability and robustness of software by catching potential problems before they escalate into major problems.
+     Coding standards can serve as proactive safeguards against coding errors.
+For example, consistent indentation practices help prevent subtle errors related to scope and logic that might easily slip through code that lacks uniformity.
+Coding standards make a significant contribution to the reliability and robustness of software by identifying potential problems before they escalate into major problems.

 4. Learning aids:
-I believe that adhering to coding standards can be an effective way to learn a programming language.
-When we write code according to a set of standards, not only do we produce better code, but we gain a deeper understanding of the language's syntax and best practices.
+     I firmly believe that adhering to coding standards can be an effective means of mastering a programming language.
+When we write code according to established standards, we not only write quality code, but we also gain a deeper understanding of the language's syntax and best practices.

 ## ESLint and IntelliJ

-ESLint is an open source JavaScript linting tool that is an indispensable companion for developers striving to maintain coding standards.
-It acts as an automated code analysis tool that scans JavaScript code for deviations from predefined rules.
+ESLint is an open source JavaScript linting tool that is indispensable for developers working hard to maintain coding standards.
+It acts as an automated code analysis tool, carefully scanning JavaScript code for deviations from predefined rules.

-I think using ESLint with IntelliJ is an opportunity for people learning to program to gain valuable experience.
-A "green check mark" indicates that the code complies with ESLint rules.
-The green checkmark is useful because it indicates that their code follows predefined coding standards.
-This helps maintain code consistency, enhances readability, and reduces the likelihood of common coding errors.
-At the same time, I think checkmark is very important for future team projects.
+Using ESLint with IntelliJ provides aspiring programmers with a valuable opportunity to gain important experience.
+The presence of a "green check mark" indicates that the code complies with ESLint rules.
+This green check mark is a valuable indicator that the code follows predefined coding standards.
+This in turn promotes code consistency, enhances readability, and reduces the likelihood of common coding errors.
+Additionally, green checkmarks take on higher importance in the context of future team projects.

-At the same time, I also think that getting a green check mark when using ESLint is a really challenging and painful experience, especially when ESLint gives a warning indicating that there is code that needs to be corrected.
-For a newbie learning programming, this is not just On the technical side, ESLint acts like a ruthless taskmaster, creating an invisible sense of pressure that "forces you" to constantly pursue the green check mark.
-It serves as an ongoing feedback loop that prompts me to revisit my code and work on improving code quality and adhering to coding standards.
+However, it's worth noting that getting that coveted green checkmark in ESLint can be challenging and sometimes a demanding experience, especially when ESLint issues warnings that your code needs to be adjusted.
+For individuals embarking on their programming journey, the process not only presents technical challenges, but also creates an implicit sense of pressure to relentlessly pursue the green tick.
+It acts as an ongoing feedback loop, prompting developers to continually revisit their code, thereby improving code quality and adhering to coding standards.

-In summary, a green checkmark in ESLint is a great indicator of code quality and compliance with coding standards.
-While I think the process of getting "buy-in" to ESLint was initially painful, I think ESLint will ultimately help me write cleaner, more maintainable code.
-This also means that my code follows coding standards, ensuring code consistency and quality.
+In summary, the presence of a green checkmark in ESLint is a strong indicator of code quality and coding standards compliance.
+While the process of adopting ESLint may present challenges initially, I firmly believe that it ultimately helps create cleaner, more maintainable code.
+This in turn ensures that the code adheres to coding standards, maintaining code consistency and quality.

 ## Conclusion